lanl/HARD/README.md

 To finish up the spack portion of the build, we just need to *install* the packages:
 ```
-$ spack install
+$ spack install --only dependencies
 ```
-This will fetch all of the HARD dependencies and build them in your local spack tree (under *$HOME/.spack/opt* to be precise).
+This will fetch all of the *hard* dependencies and build them in your local spack tree (under *$HOME/.spack/opt* to be precise).
 This step will take some time.

 # Build

 Now that we have setup our spack environment, the rest of the build is really easy.
-First, change directory into your HARD clone and create a build directory:
+First, change directory into your *hard* clone and create a build directory:
 ```
 $ cd PATH-TO-HARD-CLONE